MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 To use shared computer activation, you must have an Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps and that supports shared computer activation.

 > [!NOTE]
-> You also can use shared computer activation with Visio Online Plan 2 or Project Online Desktop Client.
+> You also can use shared computer activation with the subscription versions of the Project and Visio desktop apps.
 You just need a subscription plan that includes those products.

 <a name="Enabled"> </a>